sjova/cypress-typescript-new-dib-playground/STYLEGUIDE.md

 Before you create PR or before you push changes in your PR, please make sure that you checked below items:

-- Make sure that you fully follow the above-defined Coding Style
+- Make sure that you fully follow the above-defined Coding Style Guide
 - Confirm that you're covering all requirements for the specific feature
 - Please don't include sensitive data (ex. passwords, API tokens, etc.) in your commits
-- Make sure that you're using the best possible selectors in your test
+- Make sure that you're using the best possible selectors in your tests
 - Please skip time-consuming Cypress commands whenever is possible
 - When querying elements, try to stick with `.get()` and meaningful selector
 - Double-check if you can improve your code
+- Please remove unnecessary or unused code from your commit
 - Make sure that your environment is error-free
 - Please confirm your tests in Cypress Test Runner
 - Pull latest changes from the source branch